 When you fill out a small business loan application, you’ll be asked when the business opened.
 That’s because most lenders have a minimum time in business requirement.
 Some require a minimum of two years in business, while others will provide financing to younger businesses, and even start ups.

-If you have a new business, your options will be more limited and you may have to provide other information to convince the lender you will be able to repay the loan, provided they will consider financing a startup.
-That may include a business plan or documentation (such as resumes) confirming experience successfully starting other businesses, or a track record in your industry.
+If you have a new business, your options will be more limited.
+Startup loans are harder to find, but they do exist.
+You may have to provide information to convince the lender you will be able to repay the loan.
+That may include a business plan or even documentation such as a resume confirming experience successfully starting other businesses, or have a track record in your industry.

 If your business is incorporated (LLC, S Corp or C Corp), you can use the incorporation date as your start date.
 Otherwise you may have to use the date you obtained your business license or obtained your Employer Identification Number (EIN).